pupil-labs/pupil-docs/user-docs/pupil-capture.md

 #### Legacy Markers

-The legacy surface system used simple square markers, which are way less robust to detect.
+The legacy surface system used simple square markers, which are less robust to detect.
 For all new projects we strongly recommend using Apriltags!

 <aside class="warning">